contain multitudes • by Padma Dorje • established in 2003

 In a certain way it is kind of a miracle that some people do have the lucidity to approach Buddhism and think “yes, it makes sense”—Buddhism itself encourages a certain peculiar pride about this, and compassion, of course, for all those who say “well, but I enjoy suffering”, and those who randomly strive for the most weird kinds of happiness’s (Žižek lectures? erotic self-asfixiation?
 Cinnabon?
 Nickelback shows?), even in crazy bare concepts such as “not wanting (true) happiness is ok”.
 Bellow those who lack a coherent view, are those who have wrong views.
 These suffer the most, exactly because they are more ignorant: sometimes even not recognizing suffering, and not admiting the wish (or possibility) to get rid of it.
 Very common indeed.

-Furthermore, the first homework most of us have when we start practicing is exactly to purify these kinds of notions: what is suffering, do I really want it, how to avoid it.
+Furthermore, the first homework most of us have when we start practicing is exactly to purify these kinds of notions: what is suffering, do I really want it?, how to avoid it.
 As a Buddhist, you should work on this.
 You should take time to reach and internalize such discoveries.
 They are not at all common!
 They are not “natural” for the common folk.
 Of course our habitual tendency is not recognizing it for what it is, thus we keep striving after it, exactly as an alcoholic or a drug addict.
 If it wasn’t like that, all the initial apparatus of Buddhism—recommending contemplations on such topics, and making clear the need to arrive at a experiential conclusion over that—would be redundant.
 There’s lot of work on that, after you become a Buddhist, after you take refuge, after you have hundreds of hours of meditation under your belt.
 Even after you reach some realizations.
-This is beginner stuff but doesn't stop for years, or lifes.
+This can even be “beginner stuff”, but doesn't stop for years, or lifes.

 What Žižek is saying is almost the same as claiming that Buddhism has no way to explain addictions, which is quite a big chunk of the Buddhist discourse, if I may say so.
 Habit, habit forming, how to deal with habit, how to overcome bad habits, how to foster good habits, how to go beyond habits, good or bad.